 Located in Milwaukee's Riverwest neighborhood, Woodland Pattern is a poet- and artist-run nonprofit book center, gallery, and performance space.
-Each year, we present over 350 programs and events that encourage collaboration and exchange across the visual, performing, and literary arts.
+Each year, we present over 400 programmatic activities and events.

-Dedicated to the discovery, cultivation, and presentation of poetry, independent literature, and the arts—since 1980.
+Dedicated to the discovery, cultivation, and presentation of poetry and the arts—since 1980.

 In many communities, there are generators of imagination that connect us to the arts and to each others' stories of humanity.
 Woodland Pattern is that place for Howard Leu and me.